darkstorm2150/OpenGen/docs/train_ti_README.md

 This is an explanation about learning Textual Inversion (https://textual-inversion.github.io/).

-Please also refer to the common documentation on learning (./train_README-ja.md).
+Please also refer to the [common documentation on learning](./docs/train_README.md).

 The implementation was greatly inspired by https://github.com/huggingface/diffusers/tree/main/examples/textual_inversion.